Project-MONAI/tutorials/auto3dseg/README.md

 ### 1. Run with Minimal Input

 The user needs to provide a data list (".json" file) for the new task and data root.
 A typical data list is as this [example](tasks/msd/Task05_Prostate/msd_task05_prostate_folds.json).
 After creating the data list, the user can create a simple "task.yaml" file (shown below) as the minimum input for **Auto3DSeg**.
-And user needs to define the modality of data.
-Currently **Auto3DSeg** supports both CT and MRI (single- or multi-modality MRI).

 ```
 modality: CT